-How Splunk Enterprise handles your data
+How handles your data

 consumes data and indexes it, transforming it into searchable knowledge in the form of events.
 The data pipeline shows the main processes that act on the data during indexing.
 These processes constitute event processing.
 After the data is processed into events, you can associate the events with knowledge objects to enhance their usefulness.

 The data pipeline

 |Extracting a set of default fields for each event, including

 |Identifying line termination using line breaking rules.
-You can also modify line termination settings interactively, using the "Set Sourcetype" page in Splunk Web.||Configure event line breaking |
+You can also modify line termination settings interactively, using the Set Source Type page in Splunk Web.||Configure event line breaking |

 |Identifying or creating timestamps.
 At the same time that it processes timestamps, Splunk software identifies event boundaries.
-You can modify timestamp setings interactively, using the Set Source Type page in Splunk Web.||How timestamp assignment works |
+You can modify timestamp settings interactively, using the Set Source Type page in Splunk Web.||How timestamp assignment works |

 |Anonymizing data, based on your configuration.
-You can mask sensitive event data (such as credit card or social security numbers) at this stage.||Anonymize data|
+You can mask sensitive data (such as credit card or social security numbers) at this stage.||Anonymize data|

 |Applying custom metadata to incoming events, based on your configuration.||Assign default fields dynamically|

 - Breaking all events into segments that can then be searched.
 You can determine the level of segmentation, which affects indexing and searching speed, search capability, and efficiency of disk compression.
+See About event segmentation.

 - Building the index data structures.